jas-st/softproj/README.md

 # User Level Documentation
 ### _Application of a test for reversibility of Markov chains in molecular evolution_

-Pipeline for the application of the tests Bowker, Stuart, Internal Symmetry and Quasisymmetry on simulated or biological data.
-The software is executable on the command line and should be able to run on Windows/MacOS/Linux.
+Pipeline for the application of the tests Bowker, Stuart, Internal Symmetry and Quasi-symmetry on simulated or biological data.
+The software is executable on the command line.
 It comprises two bash scripts, which serve as a link between a C++ program and an R Script for the analysis of the provided data.
 The program uses IQ-Tree to simulate an alignment (AliSim) provided a tree topology, or to find the maximum likelihood tree (ModelFinder) provided an alignment file, which it then uses for the analysis.

 ## Structure